Deposit Account Agreement and Disclosures

 Information contained in this section is to assist Customer in understanding our Funds Availability Policy for all deposits except Mobile Check Deposits.
 All deposits are processed at a Bank processing facility.
 Our Funds Availability Policy applies to Account and Sub-account(s).

 1. General Policy.

 The Bank’s policy is to review each deposit and determine how the funds are being deposited.
-We make the funds available according to the type of deposit and when the funds are applied, or credited, to Account.
+We make the funds available according to the type of deposit and when the funds are applied, or credited, to Account or Sub-account.
 Some types of deposits may not be available for immediate use.
-When we delay the availability of funds or place a hold on a deposit made to Account, those funds may not be withdrawn, and we will not use them to pay any checks or other debits, such as ACH withdrawals or wire transfers, during the hold period.
+When we delay the availability of funds or place a hold on a deposit made to Account or Sub-account, those funds may not be withdrawn, and we will not use them to pay any checks or other debits, such as ACH withdrawals or wire transfers, during the hold period.
 We have the right to refuse any deposit.
-If final payment is not received on any item Customer deposits to Account, or if any direct deposit, ACH deposit or electronic fund transfer to Account is returned to us for any reason, Customer agrees to pay us the amount of the returned item plus any fee in accordance with our Schedule of Fees, contained herein.
+If final payment is not received on any item Customer deposits to Account or Sub-account, or if any direct deposit, ACH deposit or electronic fund transfer to Account or Sub-account is returned to us for any reason, Customer agrees to pay us the amount of the returned item plus any fee in accordance with our Schedule of Fees, contained herein.

 The length of delay in the availability of funds varies depending on the type of deposit.
 Special rules may apply in certain circumstances, including, but not limited to, new accounts, large deposits (greater than $5,000.00), redeposited checks, deposits to accounts that are repeatedly overdrawn, issues relating to collectability or unauthorized payments, and emergency conditions.

 3. Business Days and Banking Days.